 It was reported that March 2011 would be a national celebration of RE.
 It was agreed that this would be promoted to the schools as it would raise the profile of RE.
 It was agreed that a small working party would draft a promotion letter which would be sent on behalf of the SACRE to all Bracknell Forest Schools.
-SACRE agreed that the event would be advertised in the RE newsletter written by the SACRE Associate Advisor.
+SACRE agreed that the event would be advertised in the RE newsletter by the Senior Advisor and the SACRE Associate Advisor.